 - Behavioural economics can make an important contribution to coping with the current COVID-19 pandemic.
 In the Insight Austria-Blog employees of the competence centre give practical examples in regular articles.
 Martin Kocher gives a behavioural economics perspective on the corona crisis and Anna Walter deals with the question how behavioural economics can promote hand hygiene.

-- In their policy brief, Thomas Czypionka, Gerald Röhrling and Miriam Reiss contrast the public demand for more SARS-CoV-2 testing against the possibilities and limitations of current testing methods.
+- In a policy brief on testing strategies, Thomas Czypionka, Gerald Röhrling and Miriam Reiss contrast the public demand for more SARS-CoV-2 testing against the possibilities and limitations of current testing methods.
 They conclude that the goal of testing is correct, however, there are different objectives in dealing with the COVID-19 pandemic that all require different testing strategies.

 The current exceptional situation and in particular the measures taken to contain the COVID-19 pandemic also have a profound impact on our society.
 Whether in the educational system or in the relationship between technology and society - the crisis is having an impact.